sHoskens/gulpinator/README.md

 #GULPINATOR

-A gulp-based workflow, intended for personal use.
+A gulp-based frontend bundler.
 I realize there are better, more advanced solutions and bundles out there.
 The purpose of this project was mostly to learn gulp and node, and create a configuration that's perfectly suited to the needs of me and my team.